top of page

 ballad ca. 1840

-Hear friends, hear, a song, | That will clearly explain, | What once has happened | For more than thousand years, | When the old and grey Stavoren | Still flourished on Friesland’s ground, | En made its power heard, | The whole world ’round
+Hear friends, hear, a song, | That will clearly explain, | What once has happened | For more than thousand years, | When the old and grey Stavoren | Still flourished on Friesland’s ground, | And made its power heard, | The whole world ’round

-In the ninth century Stavoren was an upcoming settlement in trade (Van Engelen 1996, Van der Tuuk 2013).
+During the ninth century, Stavoren was an upcoming settlement in trade (Van Engelen 1996, Van der Tuuk 2013).
 It is also the time when Bishop Frederick and Odulf operated at the place and its surroundings to minister to the Frisians.
 From the eleventh until the thirteenth centuries, Stavoren was a serious international trading port (Mol website).
 That Stavoren was serious business was affirmed with its entry into the Hanseatic League in the year 1285.

 replica of a cog ship in use during the period of the Hanseatic League